rewtnull/LZ77-Compressor-and-Decompressor/README.md

 where size represents the size of the uncompressed data in hex.

 This code is a part of a larger project and I aim to use this to store a compressed array with 16 bit byte data directly in my executable and decompress it when needed.
 Compression rate is pretty good for this kind of data.
-I compressed a file slightly shy of 40kb down to aroun 4kb.
+I compressed a file slightly shy of 40kb down to around 4kb.

 I may or may not optimize this in various ways in the future.